razziel89/mdslw/README.md

 This snippet assumes an empty `settings.json` file.
 If yours is not empty, you will have to merge it with the existing one.

-# Tips and Tricks
+# Tips And Tricks

 ## Non-Breaking Spaces

-The following codepoints are recognised as non-breking spaces by default:
+The following codepoints are recognised as [non-breaking spaces] by default:

 - U+00A0
 - U+2007